naeruru/mimiuchi/README.md

 Or you can use `npm run build` to build the application.
 It will create an exe file in `release/`.

+## Special Thanks
+- fuopy for the name, mimiuchi, which lends the name from a project they made long ago!

 ## License
 This project is licensed under GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.